bottlepy/bottle/apidoc/tutorial.rst

 between multiple independent Python processes to utilise all of your CPU cores.

-Instead of a single Bottle application server, you start one instances of your server for each CPU core available using different local port (localhost:8080, 8081, 8082, ...).
-Then a high performance load balancer acts as a reverse proxy and forwards each new requests to a random Bottle processes, spreading the load between all available backed server instances.
+Instead of a single Bottle application server, you start one instance of your server for each CPU core available using different local port (localhost:8080, 8081, 8082, ...).
+Then a high performance load balancer acts as a reverse proxy and forwards each new requests to a random Bottle processes, spreading the load between all available back end server instances.
 This way you can use all of your CPU cores and even spread out the load between different physical servers.

 But there are a few drawbacks: